also called B cells. White blood cells that help make antibodies. See also antibody, immune system, white blood cells.

 a sac used to increase breast size or restore the shape of a breast after mastectomy (surgical removal of the breast).
 The sac is filled with silicone gel (a synthetic material) or sterile saltwater (saline).
 See also mastectomy, prosthesis.

 surgery that rebuilds the shape of the breast after mastectomy (surgical removal of the breast).
 A breast implant or the woman’s own tissue may be used.
 If desired, the nipple and areola might also be re-created.
 Reconstruction might be done at the time of mastectomy or later, depending on the treatment plan and a woman’s wishes.
 See also implant, mastectomy, prosthesis.

 also called BSE.
 A way to check your own breasts for lumps or suspicious changes.
 Women over age 20 might choose to do BSE, usually at a time other than the days before, during, or right after their menstrual periods.
 The goal with BSE is to know what your breast tissue feels and looks like and to be able to report any breast changes to a doctor or nurse right away.

 a health care professional who has a dedicated interest in breast health.
 While he or she may have specialized knowledge in this area, medical licensing boards do not certify a specialty in breast care.

 one of the smaller subdivisions or branches of the bronchi.
-See also bronchi.
+See also bronchus.

-looking at the bronchi using a thin, flexible, lighted tube that goes down the throat.
+an exam in which a doctor looks at the inner lining of the bronchi and smaller airways in the lungs using a thin, flexible, lighted tube that goes down the throat.
 This instrument is called a bronchoscope.
-See also bronchi.
+See also bronchus.